nicksettoon/the-forest/readme.md

 [[the-future]] -->

 ## 3| The Good Stuff (Prime Sauce (Gold Dust (Choice Meat (aka lil juicy (aka nirvana (aka bird up!))))))

+### Assume everything is infinitely more complicated than you think it is

 ### Surround yourself with good people